top of page

 If you’re looking for ways to manage holiday stress or explore the benefits of gratitude in your life, reach out to us today.
 Our licensed therapists in Minnesota and North Dakota are dedicated to helping you navigate the holiday season with greater ease and well-being.
 Remember, taking steps to care for your mental health is the greatest gift you can give yourself this holiday season.

-Birchwood Therapeutic Services.
+Birchwood Counseling & Therapeutic Services.
 All rights reserved © 2024

 Contact us